 Before attempting to organise your bathroom cabinet, why not watch this handy video where our Stylist Nicky reveals her own tips and tricks?

 The first step is to rid your small bathroom cabinet of any unwanted or unnecessary items.
-For those of you who are natural hoarders, this may prove to be a tough job - but you need to find a ruthless streak.
-Pull out a bin bag, take a deep breath and get stuck in.
+For those of you who are natural hoarders, this may prove to be a tough job—but you need to find a ruthless streak.
+Lay out all your items, so they’re easy to see, pull out a bin bag, take a deep breath and get stuck in.

 Go through your cabinet and dispose of anything you haven't used within the last 6 months.
 You may find there are plenty of things that are already past their use-by date (yes, even some bathroom products have use-by dates), for example, contact lens fluid or medication.
 Are you really going to use that funny-smelling body lotion you got given for Christmas last year?
 No?
 Chuck it.